Fazendaaa/TypeR/README.md

     - Linter
     - Debuger
     - Testing
+  - Create some new tooling like [Monkey Type](https://github.com/instagram/MonkeyType) to migrate R code to TypeR as it is run
   - **MAYBE** a docs package -- [ROxygen](https://klutometis.github.io/roxygen/) is too good to be ignored, that's why this idea is not really a priority
   - Create code analyzer to perform duplicity analysis and other things just as [codeclimate](https://codeclimate.com/) already performs
   - Write another package to transpile the TypeR code into [Julia](https://julialang.org/) code